miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 ### The import script

-First we actually need to change the mesh, turning each line into two faces.
+First, we actually need to change the mesh, turning each line into two faces.
 How you do that will depend a lot on the engine you're using.
 In others, maybe you could do this in a Blender export script.
 However, you need to make sure you can pass the next and previous vertex's positions as arguments to the shader.

 In Godot, the only way to pass in extra arguments that aren't uniform (the same for all vertices) is through using the [custom vec4s](https://docs.godotengine.org/en/stable/tutorials/shaders/shader_reference/spatial_shader.html#vertex-built-ins).
-And I didn't found a way to set up custom0 and custom1 from outside.
+And I didn't find a way to set up custom0 and custom1 from outside.
 So, we're using an [import script](https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/importing_scenes.html#doc-importing-3d-scenes-import-script) that modifies the mesh, populates the customs, and saves the modified mesh for later use!
 The structure should look something like this: